AdobeDocs/designer-python-api/src/pages/guides/examples/compositing_graph.md

 ========================

 This sample shows how to create a simple Substance Compositing Graph that uses:
-- two Uniform Colors
+- two Uniform Colors Nodes
-- a Noise
+- a Noise Node
 - a Blend Node
 - an Output Node
 ---